Redemp/Batocera-CRT-Script-wiki/Emulation-Station-scaling-and-centering.md

-# Foreword
+# Overview
-So you have setup your geometry as best as you can using the service menu and the CRT Geometry Tool.

-But still Emulation Station is not perfectly centered.

-This is where the es.customsargs comes in.
+This guide describes manual scaling and centering for cases in which these operations within the service menu and CRT geometry tool do not produce a perfectly centered screen.

+Manual adjustments can be configured using the file /userdata/system/es.arg.override which must be edited at the command line.

 # es.arg.override

-The script will create the file `es.arg.override` in the folder `/userdata/system`
+Executing the CRT script will create the file `es.arg.override` in the folder `/userdata/system`

 The file will will contain these vales